stan-davies/graphics-experiment/README.md

 - So for now,
-+ Iron out bugs in the segment splitting, including that occasional segfault.
-+ Iron out the issues in view detection.
-+ Make collision detection work consistently.
++ Work out if segment splitting is causing a crash.
 + Make viewer emit light, so vertex distance is mapped onto brightness.

 - Possible extensions: